-Unlike banh xeo which is fried on a large pan, banh khot is cooked in small round molds, with other ingredients like pork, mung beans, shallots and coconut milk added on top.
+Unlike banh xeo, which is fried in a large pan, banh khot is cooked in small round molds, with other ingredients like pork, mung beans, shallots, and coconut milk added on top.
 The rim should be slightly burnt to add flavor to the tasty treat.

-From the shape, the golden half-folded banh khoai is a tinier, thicker and crunchier banh xeo.
+From the shape, the golden half-folded banh khoai is a tinier, thicker, and crunchier banh xeo.
 When you search for banh xeo in Vietnamese Wikipedia, there will be a section about banh khoai as well.

-The dish first appeared in Hanoi in the 1970s and has since become a foody icon of the capital.
+Banh tom first appeared in Hanoi in the 1970s and has since become a foody icon of the capital.
 Anytime people say banh tom, almost everyone will think of West Lake, the popular venue for the deep-fried rice powder cake with shrimp (tom).
 The authentic West Lake cakes also have pieces of sweet potato to stay crispy.

-The snack is said to have been invented in Da Lat before gaining nationwide popularity in recent years, and has become a favorite street food in Ho Chi Minh City.
-The best banh trang nuong is said to come from this little yet always crowded diner at 180 Bui Thi Xuan Street.
+The snack is said to have been invented in Da Lat before gaining nationwide popularity in recent years.
+It has become a favorite street food in Ho Chi Minh City.
+The best banh trang nuong comes from this little yet always crowded diner at 180 Bui Thi Xuan Street.